ericwtodd/ericwtodd.github.io/_pages/about.md

 I am interested in understanding the internal representations of large neural networks, and how these machine-learned systems leverage their representations to perform different tasks.
 My research interests generally include machine learning, applications in computer vision, and natural language processing (NLP) - with an emphasis on interpretability.

-Prior to beginning my PhD, I studied Applied and Computational Mathematics (BS) and Computer Science (MS) at Brigham Young University (BYU).
+Prior to beginning my PhD, I studied Applied and Computational Mathematics (BS) at Brigham Young University (BYU).

 # News
 [October 2023] -- We released a new preprint! -- <br>